cyan21/hello-ivy/README.md

 This project is a "fork" of the "hello-ivy" example in the apache-ivy distribution

 > Requirements :
-> Ant and Ivy have to be installed
-> Artifactory and the JFrog CLI configured with Artifactory
+> Ant and Ivy have to be installed + JFrog CLI configured with Artifactory

 ## How to